Invisible rail: Distribution and habitat

 The invisible rail inhabits the dense, spiky sago swamps of Halmahera, particularly where forest adjoins the boggy areas.
 Claims that the rail occurs in alang-alang grass are thought to have arisen from confusion with the pale-vented bush-hen.
 German ornithologist Gerd Heinrich, who prepared for his Halmahera trip by rolling in stinging nettles, wrote of the sago swamp habitat in the 1930s:

 I am solidly confident no European has ever seen this rail alive, for that requires such a degree of toughening and such demands on oneself as I cannot so easily attribute to others.
 Habroptila is shielded by the awful thorns of the sago swamps...
 In this thorn wilderness, I walked barefoot and half-naked for weeks.

 Sightings of the rail from 1950 to 2003 were from a restricted area of West Halmahera Regency, at the base of the western peninsula of the island, but it was recorded prior to 1950 as far as the southern point of Halmahera.
 More recent records showed that it is still present in a significantly larger area, including the northeast of the island, and locals claim that it also occurs in the swamps near Kao, in the northwest.

+The invisible rail is highly dependent on sago swamp habitats, which are increasingly under threat from human activities.
+Large-scale deforestation and the conversion of swamp areas for agriculture, particularly for palm oil plantations, have led to significant habitat loss.
+Additionally, climate change may further impact the species by altering rainfall patterns and increasing temperatures, potentially reducing the availability of suitable wetland areas.